 Just like other Bluetooth trackers, the range for the device limited at 40 feet indoors and 80-120 feet outdoors.
 So while it's not on the same level as GPS trackers, it's a strong choice for those shopping on a budget.

-One of the newest kids' watches on the scene, The Gator is a UK version of a popular Chinese children's smartwatch.
+The Gator is a UK version of a popular Chinese children's smartwatch.
 If communication is your main concern, it offers 12 month or rolling contracts for its multi-network plans that use whichever signal is strongest.
 That means you should always be in contact with your kids.

 There's also GPS and features like geo-fencing so you can set up areas such as home, school and park with alerts once they leave these perimeters.
 The watch itself weighs 40g, is splash-proof, has a bunch of physical buttons and a four-day battery life.
 Available in blue and pink, natch.